-For the third row, remove the guide from its storage clip on the side of the seatback.
+1. Remove the guide from its storage clip on the side of the seatback.

-- 2. Place the guide over the belt and insert the two edges of the belt into the slots of the guide. - 3.
-Be sure that the belt is not twisted and it lies flat.
+2. Place the guide over the belt and insert the two edges of the belt into the slots of the guide.

+3. Be sure that the belt is not twisted and it lies flat.
 The guide must be on top of the belt.

-Buckle, position and release the safety belt as described in Rear Seat Passengers on page 1-42.
+Buckle, position and release the safety belt as described in Rear Seat Passengers on page 1-30.
 Make sure that the shoulder belt crosses the shoulder.